-Physical evidence is crucial in helping to prosecute assailants in cases of rape or sexual assault.
-Physical evidence must be collected in a timely manner by a certified medical facility.
-Prior to a medical/legal exam victims of rape or assault should not bathe, changes clothes, douche, use toilet (if possible), smoke, or clean the bed/linen/area where they were assaulted if the offense occurred within the past 96 hours or so that the evidence may be preserved.
-If victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted diseases.
+- Physical evidence is crucial for prosecuting assailants in rape or sexual assault cases and must be collected promptly by a certified medical facility. - Before a medical/legal exam, victims should avoid bathing, changing clothes, douching, using the toilet (if possible), smoking, or cleaning the area where the assault occurred within the past 96 hours to preserve evidence. - If victims do not opt for forensic evidence collection, healthcare providers can still treat injuries and address concerns about pregnancy and sexually transmitted diseases.